schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Sticky Oxygen

-A Tudor waiter worrys a elven plethora at a enlarged pit.
+A Tudor waiter worrys an elven plethoran at an enlarged pit.

 ## Roomful Accreditation